nickjj/ansible-playbooks/rails-basic/README.md

 `$ ansible-playbook site.yml -i inventory/ -kK`

 You only need to supply the `-kK` flags on the first run.
 These are short for telling ansible to prompt you for the user's password and the sudo password.
-Once you do this ansible will kick in and provision the server to use ssh keys as long as everything is correct.
+Once you do this then ansible will kick in and provision the server to use ssh keys as long as everything is correct.

 ## Video tutorial